jessicarush/react-notes/nextjs_app_router.md

 }
 ```

-Not sure if this i swhat they mean.
+Not sure if this is what they mean.

 ## Static vs dynamic rendering